apostrophecms/apostrophe-documentation/technical-overviews/how-apostrophe-handles-requests.md

 Apostrophe provides many "template helpers" you've seen before, like `apos.area` or `apos.attachments.url`.
 Adding helpers is a good way to provide code that would be too ugly, complicated or unmaintainable written in Nunjucks.

 Just remember that the code must be synchronous — it must not involve callbacks.
-If you need callbacks to do your work, use a `pageBeforeSend` method.
+If you need callbacks to do your work, write an [apostrophe-pages:beforeSend handler, or another promise event handler](/docs/events.html).

 Here's how to add a helper via your module: